BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/workshops-ucd.md

 ### 19th March

 Start at 10am in the the Science Centre (Hub) H2.40.
-For directions see the [campus map](https://drive.google.com/file/d/0B16weXEKpfuca1RVc1RNa3hTcnc/view).
+This is in building 64 on the [campus map](https://drive.google.com/file/d/0B16weXEKpfuca1RVc1RNa3hTcnc/view).

 - Welcome to UCD by Adrian Ottewill
 - Introduction to the Toolkit by Niels Warburton